Research activities in the speech therapy group of a kindergarten

 Match three words to the sound model.

-Make up a word according to the first sounds of the names of the pictures.
+Make up a word based on the first sounds of the names of the pictures.

-Make up a word according to the second "sounds of the names of the pictures.
+Make up a word based on the second sounds of the names of the pictures.

-Make up a word according to the last sounds of the names of the pictures.
+Make up a word based on the last sounds of the names of the pictures.

 Determine the place of the sound [l] in words (at the beginning, middle, end).

 Highlight the first sounds in the names of the pictures.
-Name the sounds paired with them in terms of hardness - softness.
+Name their paired sounds based on hardness and softness.

 Highlight the first sounds in the names of the pictures.
-Name the sounds paired with them by deafness - hardness.
+Name the sounds paired with them according to their deafness - hardness.

 Write the word in letters.
-What other words can be formed from these letters?
+What other words can be made from these letters?

 How many syllables are in a word?
 Write the number in the square.